Electrostatics - Coulomb's Law of Electrostatic

 Electrostatic equilibrium occurs when charges are distributed such that there is no net force on any charge.
 Coulomb's Law explains this by showing that in equilibrium, the vector sum of all electrostatic forces on each charge must be zero.
 In conductors, this results in all excess charge moving to the surface, and in the absence of an external field, the charges distribute to make the internal electric field zero.

-34. What is the relationship between Coulomb's Law and the principle of conservation of charge?
+Q: What is the connection between Coulomb's Law and the concept of electric field lines?

 Coulomb's Law is crucial in understanding capacitance.
 The capacitance of an object is its ability to store electric charge.
 The electric field between the plates of a capacitor, which determines its capacitance, is a direct result of the charges on the plates interacting according to Coulomb's Law.
 The energy stored in a capacitor is ultimately derived from the work done against the Coulomb force to separate charges.